01 – Groucho Marx dies in Los Angeles.

 29 – Three people are arrested in Memphis, charged with attempting to steal the body of Elvis Presley from the Forest Hill Cemetery.
 As a result, Elvis’s body (and that of his mother Gladys) are removed and re-buried in the grounds of his Graceland mansion.

 31 – Ian Smith’s Rhodesian Front party wins an overwhelming victory in the general election.
+The party makes a clean sweep of all the 50 seats reserved for whites in the 66-seat parliament.

 04 – Street protest marches are banned in Queensland, Australia.